Snider/snider/README.md

 It's hard to explain in words; it makes my head hurt; come back later when I can show you things.

 Why do I own these?* id.pgp, private.pgp, public.pgp, wallet.pgp

-`*not a dig at my domain registrar; just every secruirty profesional who knew about the tld and did nothing`
+Not a dig at my domain registrar; just every security professional who knew about the tld and did nothing; Who is watch out for us then?

 Why, Why, Why?